R-Fischer47/CogRoboticsFinalProject/README.md

-# 6D Pose Estimation of Objects Using the GOODdescriptor
+# 6D Pose Estimation of Objects Using the GOOD descriptor